Matthew-Taber/ss-docs/events-and-alerts/inbox/inbox-templates/index.md

 - `$SubscriptionName` was replaced by the event subscription name.
 - `$SystemLogo` was replaced by the image resource containing the Thycotic logo.

+==Are there other variables not listed here?
+For example, can a user get one for the line items appearing in $MessageDataTable?
+Are these the same as the event variables in event pipelines?==

-Nearly the entire template HTML is customizable once you make a customized clone of the system te
+Nearly the entire template HTML is customizable once you make a customized clone of the system template.